Cotter45/noder/README.md

   - I've tested it with a few different options, though I can't guarantee it will work with all of them
 - Easy to add your own middleware
 - Small script included to generate boilerplate controllers, handlers, tests and validators for a resource
+  - THIS WILL ONLY WORK WITH THE GITHUB TEMPLATE, NOT THE NPM PACKAGE
   - run with
     - ```npm run generate```
   - The script will prompt you for the name of the resource